hamk-ai-autumn2024/ai_generated_examples/README.md

 # maze_llm.py

 Create JS program to generate random mazes, which have at least one solution.
-Draw the maze using HTML5 Canvas and include a button to generate a new maze..
+Draw the maze using HTML5 Canvas and include a button to generate a new maze.
 Output everything as 1 fully functional HTML5 file.

 # text_editor.html